artyprog/GFK/README.md

 List of Games (Use Chrome or Safari to play)

 * [Memory](https://rawgit.com/artyprog/GFK/master/halloffame/memory.html).
-This game is playable (even on your smartphone), but not yet    finished, missing intro, music, sounds, end and the colors are badly choosen.
+This game is playable (even on your smartphone), but not yet    finished, missing intro, music, sounds, end and the colors must be better choosen.